-(a) identifies the relevant item of business and indicates that it is of such a nature (without disclosing details of the information to be considered when the meeting is closed to the public), and (b) states the grounds under section 10A(2) of the Act relevant to the item of business.
-Clause 2.41 reflects section 9(2A)(a) of the Act.
-2.41 The General Manager must ensure that the details of any item of business which, in the opinion of the General Manager, is likely to be considered when the meeting is closed to the public, are included in a business paper provided to Councillors for the meeting concerned.
-Such details must not be included in the business papers made available to the public, and must not be disclosed by a Councillor or by any other person to another person who is not authorised to have that information.
+the meeting is closed to the public, are included in a business paper provided to Councillors for the meeting concerned.
+Such details must not be included in the business papers made available to the public and must not be disclosed by a Councillor or by any other person to another person who is not authorised to have that information.
 Practice 1.
-In accordance with Clause 2.38 above, the General Manager decides the business of which due notice is to be given and therefore included in the Agenda for a meeting of Council.
+In accordance with Clause 2.27 above, the General Manager decides the business of which due notice is to be given and therefore included in the Agenda for a meeting of Council.
 2. The Mayor and Councillors are provided with business papers at the same time.
 3. Once the agenda for a meeting has been sent to Councillors, an item of business on the agenda cannot be removed from the agenda prior to the meeting.
 4. Any items determined as confidential by the General Manager will be marked "Confidential" and listed at the end of the business paper.
 This will form the confidential business paper for the meeting.
+Statement of Ethical Obligations Business papers for all ordinary and Extraordinary meetings of the council and committees of the council must contain a statement reminding councillors of their oath or affirmation of office made under section 233A of the Act and their obligations under the council's code of conduct to disclose and appropriately

-5. Where a Councillor is (or in the opinion of the General Manager is likely to be) the subject of proceedings by or against the Council, any legal advice, reports or correspondence dealing with those proceedings or likely proceedings will, if the matter is of a kind of business referred to in Clause 13.1 (sect.
-10A of the Act), be withheld from the business paper of that Councillor and will not be made available to that Councillor by any person.
-Availability of the agenda and business papers to the public 2.42 Copies of the agenda and the associated business papers, such as correspondence and reports for meetings of the Council and committees of Council, are to be published on the Council's website, and must be made available to the public for inspection, or for taking away by any person free of charge at the offices of the Council, at the relevant meeting and at such other venues determined by the Council.
-LGA Sect 9(2)(4) 2.43 Clause 2.42 does not apply to the business papers for items of business that the General Manager has identified under clause 2.40 as being likely to be considered when the meeting is closed to the public.
-LGA Sect 9(2A)(b)
+Availability of the agenda and business papers to the public 2.34 Copies of the agenda and the associated business papers, such as correspondence and reports for meetings of the Council and committees of Council, are to be published on the Council's website, and must be made available to the public for inspection, or for taking away by any person free of charge at the offices of the Council, at the relevant meeting and at such other venues determined by the Council.
+LGA Sect 9(2)(4) 2.35 Clause 2.34 does not apply to the business papers for items of business that the General Manager has identified under clause 2.31 as being likely to be considered when the meeting is closed to the public.
+LGA Sect 9(2A)(b) 2.36 For the purposes of clause 2.34, copies of agendas and business papers must be published on the Council's website and made available to the public at a time that is as close as possible to the time they are available to Councillors.
+LGA Sect 9(3) 2.37 A copy of an agenda, or of an associated business paper made available under clause 2.34, may in addition be given or made available in electronic form.
+LGA Sect 9(5)